Q: What flight simulation accessories is the Volair Sim™ Cockpit compatible with?

 A: You can mount a single 52″ TV or up to three 32” monitors as long as the displays support one of our three VESA bolt patterns.
 All three monitor mounts are factory pre-drilled for the industry-standard VESA monitor bolt patterns:

-If you need to mount displays larger than 32″, we recommend that you purchase our stand-alone Triple Display Stand which will accommodate TVs up-to 46″ in diagonal.
+If you need to mount displays larger than 32″, we recommend that you purchase our stand-alone Triple Display Stand which will accommodate TVs up-to 50″.

-Q: How do I properly align the triple monitors?
+Q: How do I properly align triple displays?

-A: In order to get the alignment of the side monitors with the center monitor, first loosen all of the adjustment screws on the monitor arms, monitor brackets, and on the back of the monitor (VESA).
-Note that in order to get the proper alignment you can move the side monitors on their arms and also slide the monitor left and right arms in and out of the center support.
-Also, note that the holes on the monitor brackets are slotted so you can rotate the monitors slightly and also move them up/down.
-Lastly, you can also move the center monitor up/down on the VESA mount on the slotted holes to get good vertical alignment with the side monitors.
+A: In order to get the alignment of the side displays with the center one, first loosen all of the adjustment screws on the monitor arms, monitor brackets, and on the back of the monitor (VESA).
+Note that in order to get the proper alignment of the side bezels you can move the side monitors on their arms and also slide the monitor left and right arms in and out of the center support.
+Also, note that the holes on the left and right monitor brackets are slotted so you can rotate the monitors slightly and also move them up/down.

 Q: Can I switch between the flight and racing controllers or do I have to hard-mount the yoke or wheel?